vibas/SaladChef/README.md

 Player 2 can move using Right, Left, Up, Down keys and interact with objects with M & N keys

 When ever any player reaches at any interactible object, inteaction key will be displayed.

+# Project Details
+There in onle one scene "GamePlay" scene where whole game works.
+In Game Scene "Kitchen" GameObject holds whole kitchen, interactible objects like - Veg Box, Chopping Board, Extra Plate, Trash Bin, Customer Counter etc.
+GameManager GameObject inside scene contains GameManager class which controls all the game flow throuch various sub controller classes.
+For Example - PlayerSpawnManager manages spawing players and holdng them in a list and adding and removing from list etc...
+Now player manager's instance is there in GameManager class.
+And GameManager is the singleton class through which we can get all other controller classes referece and then call their respective methods.

+I have followed another design pattern that is - State Machine Pattern.
+This is used to create and maintain more number of states for a GameObject.
+For Example - Customer has various states like - Waiting, Satisfied, Dissatisfied, Angry, Impressed etc. So for each state we create concrete class derived from State class and overridden Enter, Execute and Exit Method.
+And all these states are controlled from a state machine class.
+This pattern is pretty much scalable.
+Any time, we can add a new state or modify a current state without effecting the whole system.

+I have created some Configuration files using scriptable object - GameConfig, PlayerConfig & PowerUpConfig.
+These classes are derived from ScriptableObject.
+And using CreateMenu , we can create new config file and add values to it.
+This helps programmer, designer and artist alwell to tweek values according to their need.

+# Conclusion

+I have created this project in 20-25 hours with in a week period of time.
+I have not tested the whole game from all perspective.
+So there might be some bugs.
+Please feel free to download this project and check this out.
+Please let me know if you find any bugs or if you think some modification in game design or code.
+Your valuable feedbacks are always welcome.